Greyfriars, Leicester: Franciscan Friary

 The friary was established on a site within Leicester's town walls.
 The friary's precinct had gates onto both Peacock Lane (formerly known as St Francis Lane) to the north, and Friar Lane to the south.
 However, the specific site of the church was only confirmed by the archaeological dig of 2012, which also gave some clues to the layout of the associated monastic buildings.
 The church occupied an area in the north-east of the plot, with the cloisters and other friary buildings extending to the south.

 The choir of the friary church was a buttressed building, 10.4 m wide.
 This was completed around 1255.
 Among the donations to the friary was the gift of oak trees by King Henry III (1216–1272): "to make stalls and wainscote their chapel".
 The nave, extending west at the same width as the choir, was completed around 1300.
 Around 1336, William of Nottingham was buried in its cemetery.
-Permission was given to expand the friar's dwelling place in 1349.
+Permission was given to expand the friars’ dwelling place in 1349.

 Leicester achieved a degree of notoriety when, in 1402, several friars were involved in a conspiracy to support the deposed King Richard II over the current King Henry IV.
 One of the friars admitted that he and ten other friars, as well as a master of divinity (a secular priest), had conspired in favour of the deposed Richard.
 Two of the accused friars escaped but the remaining eight and the master of divinity were arrested and sent to London for trial.
 Although two juries failed to convict, at their third trial they were convicted and then executed.
 The two friars that had at first escaped were captured and executed around the same time in Lichfield, Staffordshire.
 A provincial chapter of the English Franciscans was held at Leicester the same year, in which it was explicitly forbidden for any member of the Order to speak against the King.

 In April 1414 Henry V convened Parliament in Leicester (the so-called Fire and Faggot Parliament, a reference to the Suppression of Heresy Act 1414 which it passed).
 The Lords assembled in the 'Large Hall' of the Greyfriars Friary, while the Commons met in "La Fermerie", (the Greyfriars Infirmary).
 This was separate from the Greyfriars site, outside the town wall on Millstone Lane.
 After the dissolution it was used as a barn, and ended up as the 18th century meeting hall of Leicester Methodists.
 The main business of the sessions was the suppression of Lollardy, the punishment for which was to be confiscation of property, or even burning at the stake, giving rise to the name.